 - Are established and financially secure and have websites that instill confidence in the reader, AND

 - Have a connection to Whitman (via a member of Governing Board, staff, or faculty, or alumni or parent)

 Applicants must be in good academic and conduct standing before they can be approved.

-The Whitman Internship Grant can provide funding for students to participate in unpaid internship experiences at borth for-profit and non-profit organizations in Walla Walla during the Fall and Spring semesters.
+The Whitman Internship Grant can provide funding for students to participate in unpaid internship experiences at for-profit, non-profit, and governmental organizations in Walla Walla during the Fall and Spring semesters.

 Possible examples of local organizations include: Blue Mountain Action Council, Friends of Children, Planned Parenthood, Red Cross, Trilogy, the YMCA, and the YWCA.
-To explore more possibilities, check out this guide, which has a list of local organizations by industry.
+To explore more possibilities, check out Handshake "WIG eligible" labled internships.
+Click here to view a list of local organizations by industry.

 In order to apply, you must secure an unpaid internship first.